-On this day in 1999, Kathleen Ann Soliah, a former member of the Symbionese Liberation Army (SLA), is arrested near her home in St. Paul, Minnesota.
-Soliah, who now calls herself Sara Jane Olsen, had been evading authorities for more than 20 years.
+On June 16, 1999, Kathleen Ann Soliah, a former member of the Symbionese Liberation Army (SLA), is arrested near her home in St. Paul, Minnesota.
+Soliah, who now calls herself Sara Jane Olson, had been evading authorities for more than 20 years.

 In the mid-1970s, the SLA, a small, radical American paramilitary group, made a name for itself with a series of murders, robberies and other violent acts.
 They were most well-known for the 1974 kidnapping of heiress Patty Hearst, who became a member of the group.
 In April 1975, members of the SLA robbed a bank in Carmichael, California, and, in the process, killed one of the bank’s customers, Myrna Opsahl.
 According to Patty Hearst, who served as the group’s getaway driver that day, Soliah took part in the robbery.

 Four months later, in August 1975, Los Angeles policemen discovered a bomb where one of their patrol cars had earlier been parked.
 Though police believe it had been designed to explode when the car moved, it had failed to detonate.
 Soliah was indicted for the crime in 1976 but by then she had already left town, and did not return, becoming a fugitive for nearly 23 years.
 Soliah eventually settled with her husband, a doctor, and three children in St. Paul, Minnesota, where she continued to advocate for various causes under the assumed name Sara Jane Olson.